 You followed French Girl in Seattle around Lyon a few days ago.
 We looked at historic streets, buildings and churches, scenic riverbanks, and at least one world-class museum.
 Let’s be honest: We can’t talk about that magnificent French city without discussing Lyon’s food.
 Tout un programme.
 A long story.
 Lyon is said to be the French (even the world’s!) capital of gastronomy.
 Move over, Paris!

 There are many different ways to savor Lyon’s food.
-Some visitors visit some of the area’s most renowned addresses, like Paul Bocuse‘s restaurant, l’Auberge du Pont de Collonges (the deliciously retro website announces “Like the Eiffel Tower, Paul Bocuse is opening all days all year long without exception.”)
-Paul Bocuse, “Monsieur Paul,” is one of the world’s most revered chefs.
-A living legend.
-He was once awarded one of three “Chef of the Century” awards by Gault & Millau.
-Co-founder of la nouvelle cuisine, businessman, author, the man has done it all.
-His influence can be felt all over the French food scene, and beyond.
+Some visitors visit some of the area’s most renowned addresses, like Paul Bocuse‘s restaurant, l’Auberge du Pont de Collonges.
+Paul Bocuse, “Monsieur Paul,” was for decades one of the world’s most revered chefs, who was once awarded one of three “Chef of the Century” awards by Gault & Millau.
+Co-founder of la nouvelle cuisine, businessman, author, the man did it all.
+He is gone now, (Véro’s note: Paul Bocuse passed away in 2018 after this article was written,) yet his influence can be felt all over the French food scene, and beyond.
 In Lyon, he is featured on several giant murals, a local tradition.

 Many people visit Bocuse‘s restaurants as if going on a pilgrimage, with much anticipation and reverence.
 They tell the tale when they return, stars shining in their eyes as they recall their culinary adventures while discovering Lyon’s food.
 There are other big names in the area, like les Trois Gros, the three-starred Michelin restaurant, north of Lyon.
 In the city, people flock to les Bouchons lyonnais, bistros that serve traditional local food in a modest and friendly environment.
 Most Bouchons can be found in le Vieux Lyon (the touristy old town,) or la Presqu’Ile, the area located between the Saône and Rhône rivers.
 There, customers sample specialties such as Cochonaille (charcuterie,) or tender Poulet de Bresse, local chicken raised north-east of Lyon, with the coveted Appellation d’Origine Contrôlée, (A.O.C.) label, a guarantee of quality.
 They can choose, as I did, quenelles de brochet (pike dumplings served in a rich Nantua sauce made of celery, crayfish, carrots and Cognac,) and for dessert, a Cervelle de Canut (brain of the silk-weaver,) fromage blanc flavored with chives, garlic, shallot, parsley and more.
 Every decent meal in Lyon can be washed down with a pichet (house wine) or bottle of local wines, Beaujolais or Côtes du Rhône.